Home Chemistry Element Metals

 Reaction with Moderately Reactive Metals

 Metallic elements such as aluminum, iron, and zinc do not react either with cold or hot water.
-They react with the stream and form a metal oxide and hydrogen gas.
+Thus, they react with the stream to form a metal oxide and hydrogen gas.

 2 Al + 3 H2O → Al2O3 + 3 H2